UBCO psychology professor placed under supervision with focus on “boundary issues” - Vernon Morning Star

 A UBC Okanagan professor’s practice has been placed under supervision with a particular focus on “boundary issues” and “sexual harassment.”

-Dr. Stephen Porter has been placed under regulatory supervision for 18 months by a registrant of the college, with a particular focus on boundary issues, power differentials, sexual harassment, professionalism and doing no harm, according to a statement issued by the College of Psychologists.
+Dr. Stephen Porter has been placed under regulatory supervision for 18 months, with a particular focus on boundary issues, power differentials, sexual harassment, professionalism and doing no harm, according to a statement issued by the College of Psychologists.

 Porter is not allowed to supervise students, researchers, and volunteers and must provide letters of apology to unnamed complainants.